Bochy missed game, takes over Rangers team he beat for title - WHIZ News

 Fourth-year Rangers manager Chris Woodward was fired Aug.
 15, two days before the team also let go of president of baseball operations Jon Daniels — who was the GM for their two World Series teams, and division titles in 2015 and 2016.

-Bochy takes over a Rangers roster that was bolstered last offseason when a half-billion dollars was committed in free agency to long-term contracts for Corey Seager ($325 million, 10 years) and second baseman Marcus Semien ($175 million, seven years).
-Top prospect third baseman Josh Jung was among prospects who made their big league debuts.
+Bochy takes over a Rangers roster that was bolstered in free agency last offseason with the signings of shortstop Corey Seager ($325 million, 10 years) and second baseman Marcus Semien ($175 million, seven years).
+Top prospect third baseman Josh Jung was among young players who made their big league debuts or got extended looks this year.

-“I wouldn’t be here if I didn’t want to help bring a championship here to Texas,” Bochy said.
+“When I look at this team and I look at the core players, and the deep system and the vision that CY has, I get excited.
+I just see tons of potential for next year and years beyond,” said Bochy, who was a special adviser for the Giants the past three seasons, and managed Team France in the World Baseball Classic qualifier last month.
+(Bochy was born on a U.S. Army base in France).

+Semien grew up in the San Francisco area rooting for Bochy’s teams, including that 2010 championship.

+“It was a special time just seeing what he and that staff built over there,” said Semien, who was at Monday’s introduction.
+“And I think that we have the talent in the clubhouse to do the same things, and know that we have the support from (Davis) on spending on pitchers and everything like that.
+So I think we’re heading in the right direction.”

-Houston Astros manager Dusty Baker said Bochy is one of his favorites guys, and one of the best managers around.
+Houston Astros manager Dusty Baker called Bochy one of his favorites guys, and a top manager.

 “I wish he was in the other division.
 But I’m glad he’s back. … A great baseball man, baseball mind.
 One more for the old dudes,” Baker said before the Astros won the AL Championship Series to get to their fourth World Series in six seasons.
 “I had a feeling he would be back.”